Doctors Note Logo

 Yoga Recovery: Using Red Light Therapy for Hip Flexor Flexibility

-Red light therapy can enhance hip flexor flexibility by boosting cellular repair, reducing inflammation, and improving circulation when combined with gentle yoga poses and proper rest.
-For best results, use a portable RLT panel 6 to 12 inches from clean, dry skin for 10 to 15 minutes per side, three to five times weekly, and follow beginner-friendly stretches like low lunge and pigeon pose.
+Red light therapy (RLT) can improve hip flexor flexibility by stimulating cellular repair, reducing inflammation, and boosting circulation—especially when paired with gentle yoga and adequate rest.
+For optimal results, position a portable RLT panel 6–12 inches from clean, dry skin for 10–15 minutes per side, 3–5 times weekly, and pair sessions with beginner stretches like low lunge and pigeon pose.

 answer background